Missing and murdered women…CADVA, dissatisfied with investigations, wants answers

 “It can’t be a coincidence.
 Even the Sarjou file disappeared until I called that out,” Mangar reminded.

-The women’s rights activist told this newspaper that she is not trying to impose on the work of the Guyana Police Force, but she wants to dry the tears of those mothers who are just as heartbroken as they were when they first heard of their children’s death or disappearance.
+The women’s rights activist told this newspaper that she is not trying to impose on the work of the Guyana Police Force, but wants to dry the tears of those mothers who are just are heartbroken as they were when they first heard of their children’s death or disappearance.

 “I am not a threat to them (the police force).
 I am there to help these families.
 They have not provided any information on neither the Mangar nor the Savory Case,” Madray said.